Mission Statement of the Northwestern Connecticut YMCA

 Fitness Center Codes of Conduct

 - Children under the age of 13 years old are not permitted in the fitness center.
+Children under the age of 16 are only permitted during teen fitness center hours.

 - No cell phone conversations in the Fitness Center.
 Please go out into the hall or lobby.